momentum-projects/group--questionbox/README.md

 ## Front-End: The React application

-The front-end team will build a React application that will send AJAX requests to the QuestionBox API.
+The front-end team will build a React application that will send requests to the QuestionBox API.

 This application is a question and answer platform, similar to Stack Overflow in format, but you can theme it and design it however you like.
 This application should allow logged-in users to ask questions, give and receive answers, and mark an answer as accepted.

 Users that are not logged in should still be able to view questions and answers, but cannot ask questions, give answers, or mark answers as accepted.

+Your application should be polished.
+It should gracefully handle loading, error, and empty (e.g., no results for a search) states.
+Forms should include validation.
+It must be deployed.

 ### Minimum Requirements

 - Users can create an account (i.e., register).
-- Users can log in.
+- Users can log in and log out.
 - Unauthenticated users can see all questions.
 - Unauthenticated users can see the answers for a single question.
 - Authenticated users can ask (post) a question.